日本語 / English

 From 1981, the GSO enhanced musical activities with the support of Gunma Prefecture.
 After being invited to perform at the Prague Spring International Music Festival and the Wiener Festwochen in 1994, the GSO performed in four European countries under the baton of conductor Ken Takaseki, the music director.
 The following year, the GSO premiered Ferne-Landschaft II by Toshio Hosokawa, a commissioned piece for its 50th anniversary, in Tokyo and Gunma; it received high praise.

-As it expands its variety of musical activities, such as regular concerts and traveling music classes, the GSO has been widely supported by the citizens of Gunma Prefecture.
+As it expands its variety of musical activities, such as subscription concerts and outreach concerts, the GSO has been widely supported by the citizens of Gunma Prefecture.
 In 2020 it celebrated its 75th anniversary.
 Having moved its base to Takasaki City Theatre, which opened in September 2019, the GSO aims to further progress and improve its musical abilities under the baton of Principal Conductor Norichika Iimori.

 1966 Asahi Bright Society Award, The Asahi Shimbun

 1983 Regional Cultural Merit Group Award, Minister of Education

 1989 11th Award of Folk Culture Commemorating Yuzo Yamamoto